mspsdi/avm-terraform-gcc-starter-labs/gcc_starter_kit_labs/LAB2.md

 ### Take some time to explore the import.sh and the remaining files within the folder to enhance your understanding.

 ## Step 6
-### Make a record of the "resource group name" and "storage account name" generated during this lab session for future reference in Lab 3, 4 and 5.
+### Make a record of the "resource group name" and "storage account name" generated during this lab session for future reference in Lab 4.